-Every year, to celebrate Buddha’s Enlightenment Day, we engage in the practice of 1,000-armed Avalokiteshvara, called Drop of Essential Nectar.
+Every year, to celebrate Buddha’s Enlightenment Day, we engage in a Nyungne retreat with the practice of 1,000-armed Avalokiteshvara, called Drop of Essential Nectar.
 It is a meditation on love and compassion, and a deeply effective prayer for world peace.
 This practice is very beneficial for purifying negative karma and for pacifying delusions.

 Although the purification is most powerful if we participate in all the sessions, you are welcome to join in for just part of the retreat.
 However, to participate in any of the retreat sessions, it is necessary to take the Mahayana Precepts at 6.30am.

-You may, if you wish, bring along a token offering of food/drink.
+You may, if you wish, bring along a token offering of food or drink.